Never Come Back: Writing

 Never Come Back was written by David Pirie and based on the novel by John Mair.
-The novel also inspired the storyline of Tiger by the Tail (1954), which was co-written with John Gilling and Willis Goldbeck.
+The novel had previously inspired the storyline of Tiger by the Tail (1955), scripted by John Gilling and Willis Goldbeck.

 Filming

 The series was filmed in the Severn Gorge and Bridgnorth, in Shropshire, England, UK.

+Home media release

+Although the series was never released on commercial home video in the UK, a two-part compilation version - running to 83 & 63 minutes - appeared on Vol. 2 Nos.
+7 and 8 of BBC Video World, a fortnightly subscription-only service, primarily for expatriates, in April 1990.

+The series was released on DVD in the United States in 2000.